tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Context

-I am representing in this example the Todo entity and a Todo context
+_This content is deprecated_:

-This is the Todo entity definition:
+I am representing in this example the Todo entity and a Todo context This is the Todo entity definition:

 ```FSharp